MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-deploy-publish-and-upgrade-sharepoint-solutions-on-a-remote-server.md

 4. Choose the **Publish** button.

-5. Log on to the remote server if user authentication is required.
+5. Sign in to the remote server if user authentication is required.

      The publishing progress appears in the Visual Studio **Output** window.
 When the process is finished, the solution (*.wsp*) file is installed on the remote SharePoint server.
 However, it must still be activated before it can be used in SharePoint.